 I could plug them all day long and say, go start a Miro account.
 They're an amazing tool.
 Roadmapping?
 I don't think I've road mapped outside of Miro since the first day I discovered Miro.
 So all of my Roadmaps that are all in Miro and what makes that so great is I can have an, a frame for the Roadmap and I can also have images or Figma integrations of all the designs that, that contribute to that Roadmap.

 I can write user stories inside of that whiteboard that then integrates with Jira.
 And so Miro is, was life-changing when we discovered it, or I discovered it and I've used it every day since for every Roadmap that I've had to make.

-Yeah.
-It’s yeah, you appreciated the choir.
+Michael Luchen Yeah.
+It's yeah, you appreciated the choir.
 There.
 It is a, like the best contextual Roadmap you can possibly create.

-So last question for someone at the start of their product management journey, what’s the one piece of advice that you would give to them?
+Michael Luchen So last question for someone at the start of their product management journey, what's the one piece of advice that you would give to them?

-So this is how, if I could rephrase, and if I can look back at it younger Brandon at the beginning of his career, What would be the advice to him specifically?
+Brandon Blackman So this is how, if I could rephrase, and if I can look back at it younger Brandon at the beginning of his career, What would be the advice to him specifically?

 It would be to take the startup job and be a product manager with zero experience at this technology startup.
 I'm not sure what product management is involved or anything like that like it's a completely unchartered course I had no idea at the beginning of it what agile was I didn't know any of the terms and just jumped in.
 And so, two other aspiring product managers out there.
 Find a startup, maybe create your own startup that does not mean leave your nine to five.
 I'm not saying that, but maybe from that what is it?
 5:00 PM to 2:00 AM, work on your own startup, and really learn and lean into the Agile process and apply that to creating something that doesn't exist for yourself.